Schneider Makes History

 Schneider was approached by a native-owned civil engineering company out of Anchorage Alaska about a reciprocal agreement to cross-market each other’s services in Tucson and Alaska.

 Ron, who never shied away from an interesting business proposition or a great adventure, asked Jeff Robertson to accompany him on a business development mission in Alaska.
 After a few days of knocking on doors, they quickly determined there was great opportunity for Schneider in Alaska.
 Jeff Robertson and his family moved to Anchorage, Alaska in 2003 and opened the second Schneider & Associates Structural Engineers office.
+Although Jeff has retired from the firm, the Alaska office has become a leading structural engineering firm in Alaska and continues to thrive.

 By 2007, the economy was doing well; and the A/E/C industry was back on track.
 The timing was right for Schneider to open their third office in Phoenix, Arizona.
+Phoenix office relocated to Scottsdale, just a short distance from the original Phoenix office.
+In 2017, Schneider opened their fourth office in Cary, North Carolina—a part of the Raleigh/Durham Triangle area.
+Also in 2017, the Phoenix office relocated to Scottsdale, just a short distance from the original Phoenix office.

 Schneider Structural Engineers Is Born